Bat: Conservation

+Interactions with humans

 Cultural significance

 Since bats are mammals, yet can fly, they are considered to be liminal beings in various traditions.
 In many cultures, including in Europe, bats are associated with darkness, death, witchcraft, and malevolence.
 Among Native Americans such as the Creek, Cherokee and Apache, the bat is identified as a trickster.
-In Tanzania, a winged batlike creature known as Popobawa is believed to be a shapeshifting evil spirit that assaults and sodomises its victims.
-In Aztec mythology, bats symbolised the land of the dead, destruction, and decay.
 An East Nigerian tale tells that the bat developed its nocturnal habits after causing the death of his partner, the bush-rat, and now hides by day to avoid arrest.

 More positive depictions of bats exist in some cultures.
-In China, bats have been associated with happiness, joy and good fortune.
-Five bats are used to symbolise the "Five Blessings": longevity, wealth, health, love of virtue and peaceful death.
+In China, bats have been associated with happiness, joy and good fortune and symbolise the "Five Blessings": longevity, riches, health, love of virtue and a peaceful passing away.
 The bat is sacred in Tonga and is often considered the physical manifestation of a separable soul.
-In the Zapotec civilisation of Mesoamerica, the bat god presided over corn and fertility.
+Mayan people associated bats with the gateway to the realm of the gods, since they live in caves.
+In the Zapotec civilisation, the bat god presided over corn and fertility.

 The Weird Sisters in Shakespeare's Macbeth used the fur of a bat in their brew.
 In Western culture, the bat is often a symbol of the night and its foreboding nature.
 The bat is a primary animal associated with fictional characters of the night, both villainous vampires, such as Count Dracula and before him Varney the Vampire, and heroes, such as the DC Comics character Batman.
-Kenneth Oppel's Silverwing novels narrate the adventures of a young bat, based on the silver-haired bat of North America.

-The bat is sometimes used as a heraldic symbol in Spain and France, appearing in the coats of arms of the towns of Valencia, Palma de Mallorca, Fraga, Albacete, and Montchauvet.
+The bat is sometimes used as a heraldic symbol in many European countries, including France, Belgium, Germany and the UK.
+They have also been used as symbols in the militaries of the UK, US and Israel.
 Three US states have an official state bat.
 Texas and Oklahoma are represented by the Mexican free-tailed bat, while Virginia is represented by the Virginia big-eared bat (Corynorhinus townsendii virginianus).

+As food

+Consumption of bats has occurred globally, particularly in parts of Africa and Asia, and on some islands in the Pacific and Caribbean.
+The animals may be eaten for their perceived medical benefits or as a delicacy.
+Western cookbooks have mentioned grilled bats and fruit bat soup.